CLI Reference nfltr

 |---|---|

-add-api-key KEY | Save an API key to the config file |
+add-api-key KEY [--name label] | Save an API key (optionally with a label) |

 check | Validate the config file and print current settings |